KeithHayes23/hayesgopong/README.md

 # hayesgopong
-Classic pong game written in golang compile to javavscript.
+Classic pong game written in golang compile to javavscript for viewing in a browser.

 ![Screenshot](hayesgopong.png)